GoogleCloudPlatform/solution-acceleration-toolkit/cmd/policygen/README.md

 A security policy generator which generates policies for two purposes:

 1. Typical policies enforced in a HIPAA aligned GCP environment.
-1. (coming soon) Policies based on Terraform state to monitor GCP changes that are not deployed by Terraform.
+1. Policies based on Terraform states to monitor GCP changes that are not deployed by Terraform.

 Currently supported Policy Libraries: